Chapter 7 vs Chapter 13 Bankruptcy: Complete Guide to Choosing Your Debt Relief Solution

 Good Faith | Not specific requirement | Must demonstrate good faith filing |

 The average Chapter 7 timeline is 3-4 months from filing to discharge, with most cases requiring zero court appearances beyond the 341 meeting.
-Remarkably, 99% of Chapter 7 cases result in full discharge of eligible debts.
+Discharge outcomes vary based on eligibility and case-specific factors.

 Chapter 7 carries a $338 filing fee, with possible fee waivers or installment payment options for qualifying filers.
 Chapter 13 has a $313 filing fee, payable through your repayment plan.
-Attorney fees differ significantly: Chapter 7 typically costs $1,000-$3,500, while Chapter 13 ranges from $3,000-$6,000, though these fees are usually included in your repayment plan.
+Attorney fees differ significantly: Attorney fees vary by provider, case complexity, and local practice.

 Benefits: